Trapped surfaces in a hadronic fluid: Chiral fluid

-At temperatures below the chiral transition point the pions are massless.
-However, the velocity of massless particles in a medium is not necessarily equal to the velocity of light - in the chiral fluid pions usually propagate slower than light\footnote{If the chiral fermions are present pions become superluminal in certain range of temperature and baryon chemical potential \cite{bilic2}.}.
-The pion velocity in a sigma model at finite temperature has been calculated at one loop level by Pisarski and Tytgat in the low temperature approximation \cite{pisarski2} and by Son and Stephanov for temperatures close the chiral transition point \cite{son1,son2}.
+At temperatures below the chiral transition point, the pions are massless.
+However, the velocity of massless particles in a medium is not necessarily equal to the velocity of light — in the chiral fluid pions usually propagate slower than light.\footnote{If the chiral fermions are present, pions become superluminal in certain range of temperature and baryon chemical potential \cite{bilic2}.} The pion velocity in a sigma model at finite temperature has been calculated at one loop level by Pisarski and Tytgat in the low temperature approximation \cite{pisarski2} and by Son and Stephanov for temperatures close the chiral transition point \cite{son1,son2}.
 It has been found that the pion velocity vanishes as one approaches the critical temperature.
 Here we summarize the calculation of the parameters $a$ and $b$ in the entire range of temperatures in the chiral symmetry broken phase \cite{bilic2}.

-The pion velocity may be derived from the self energy $\Sigma(q,T)$ in the limit when the external momentum $q$ approaches 0.
-For a flat background geometry $g_{\mu\nu}=\eta_{\mu\nu}$, the inverse pion propagator $\Delta^{-1}$ derived directly from the effective Lagrangian (\ref{eq5}) as
+The pion velocity may be derived from the self-energy $\Sigma(q,T)$ in the limit where the external momentum $q$ approaches 0.
+For a flat background geometry $g_{\mu\nu}=\eta_{\mu\nu}$, the inverse pion propagator $\Delta^{-1}$, derived directly from the effective Lagrangian (\ref{eq5}) as

 may in the limit $q\rightarrow 0$ be expressed in the form